stanly3690/HotSpotAnalysis_Plugin/readme.md

 #HotSpot Analysis-plugin
 A QGIS Plugin geospatial analysis tool to perform Hot and Cold spot Analysis.
-The plugin generates a shapefile which includes the  z-scores and p-values for the user mentioned x and y coordinates.
+The plugin generates a shapefile which includes the Z-scores and p-values computed from a points shapefile using features coordinates and a correspondent numerical attribute.

 Further Information: https://peerj.com/preprints/2204/
 ##Requirements for installing packages: